pankajrsingla/acceptanceSampling/inst/help/DecideVariableLots.md

 - **Standard Deviation (Historical) known**: whether or not the historical standard deviation is known.
 - **Quality constraints**: user-specified constraints associated with AQL and RQL.
  - *Acceptable Quality Level (AQL)*: the smallest proportion of non-conforming items that makes the lot definitely acceptable.
- - *Rejectable Quality Level (RQL / LTPD)*: the proportion of non-conforming items in the lot that is unacceptable to the user.
+ - *Rejectable Quality Level (RQL / LTPD)*: the proportion of non-conforming items in the lot that is unacceptable to the consumer.

 ## Output
 -------